LuoweiZhou/YouCook2-Leaderboard/README.md

 ## Video Captioning
 In this task, we assume GT event segments are available (i.e., the start and end timestamps of each recipe step).

-Evaluation on this task diverges into two modes: micro-level and macro-level.
+Evaluation on this task diverges into three modes: micro-level, macro-level, and paragraph-level.
 In micro-level evaluation, the averaged score on all segments is reported.
 In macro-level evaluation, language metric scores are first averaged across segments within each video and then averaged across the dataset.
 In paragraph-level, all the sgement level captions are firstly concatenated together as a paragraph and evaluated against the GT paragraph, the resulting metric scores are then averaged across all videos.

 - Micro-level